BCOAG Membership Committee

 Membership Committee Goals and Tasks

-- Promote Voting Member application submission through informational presentations and materials, and allowing for multiple application format submission
+- Promote VM application submission through informational presentations and materials

 - Review, score, and process nomination packets for new Voting Members and recommend candidates

 - Support and collaborate with other BCOAG Committees for retention and recruitment efforts using the BCOAG networking spreadsheet

 - Continued evaluation and improvement of VM selection process

 - Generating Interest for BCOAG Voting Membership - The Committee informs BCOAG members of the eligibility requirements for Voting Membershipt.
 The Committee also holds interest sessions for officers seeking additional information.

 - Selection of New Voting Members - For selection of new voting members, the Committee must review and edit prior years application questions and review tool, solicit applications, review applications and make final recommendations.
 After the Executive Committee approves nominees for voting membership, Committee must notify officers and seek final approval from OPDIV Liaisons and the Office of Surgeon.

 - BCOAG Networking Spreadsheet - Committee selects an officer to manage the database and to routinely request that officers submit their contact information to maintain accurate records.

 - Provide guidance and assists in Public Health Service (PHS) recruitment of qualified African-American applicants to respective professional disciplines.